wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: function for editor switch link (should now work on all installs)
 * CHANGED: updated Dutch translation thanks to Patrick Ruers, [http://www.stationskwartiersittard.nl](http://www.stationskwartiersittard.nl)
 * CHANGED: updated German translation
-* BUGFIX: list of markers and table of assigned markers to a layer in backend showed wrong number of markers (thanks Coen!)
+* BUGFIX: list of markers and table of assigned markers to a layer in backend partly showed wrong markers (thanks Coen!)
 * BUGFIX: QR-Code, GeoRSS, Wikitude-links in list of markers under layer maps pointed to layer-API links (thanks Felix!)
 * BUGFIX: Available API links for list of markers on backend didnt reflect the set options from settings
+* BUGFIX: list of markers below layer maps did not have the same width as map if map width was <100%

 = v3.1 - 05.12.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.1)